 The SKU number for this component would be: CPCB040408.

 Of course, CPG brands can amend this to make the numbers shorter (or longer for that matter), in order to develop a language convention that works effectively.
 The key, in any case, is consistency.

 3. Actively Use SKUs/Item #s with External Vendors

 Of course, communicating is much easier when two entities speak the same language.
 A SKU code, or Item Number, is a kind of language — a clear standard by which products are identified.
 It follows then, that good things are bound to happen when a CPG brand and its external partners speak the same language and identify products by the same SKU codes.

-When internal SKUs are used consistently by external vendors (3PLs, distributors, customers, etc.), CPG brands can more easily track inventory levels, order quantities, and enjoy full visibility into their stock across all locations in real time.
+When internal SKUs are used consistently by external vendors (3PLs, distributors, customers, etc.), CPG brands can more easily track inventory levels and order quantities, and they can enjoy full visibility into their stock across all locations in real time.

 A SKU strategy is essential to CPG companies, especially as they scale.
 As long as everybody is speaking the same item language, it won’t matter how many external vendors a CPG brand uses across its supply chain.